Non-linear dynamics of the minimal theory of massive gravity: Results

 \subsection{Halo density profile}

 Figure \ref{fig:rho_r_ld} shows the dark matter density profile in a halo.
-The density is calculated as an average within concentric shells of some thickness $\Delta r$, centered on the coordinates of a given halo in the GR simulation.
+The density is calculated as an average within concentric shells of some thickness $\Delta r$, centred on the coordinates of a given halo in the GR simulation.
 We expect similar halos to form at approximately the same coordinate in the other simulations because the initial particle distributions are identical.
-The halos have virial masses of $10^{14} - 10^{15} \, M_\odot/h$ and virial radius of about $2.0 \, \mathrm{Mpc}/h$.
-Notice that as one approaches the center of the halo the density profile becomes similar to the GR one.
-This is expected as in this theory $G_{\mathrm{eff}} \sim G_{N}$ in very high density environments.
+The halos have virial masses of $10^{14} - 10^{15} \, M_\odot/h$ and virial radii of about $2.0 \, \mathrm{Mpc}/h$.
+It is clear from this figure that the density profile is not a good probe for MTMG because the differences are small.
+We note that as one approaches the centre of the halo the density profile becomes similar to the GR one.
+This is expected as in this theory $G_{\mathrm{eff}} \sim G_{N}$ in very high-density environments.
 On the other hand, at the outskirts of the halo, where the density of halos are lower and close to the critical density, $G_{\mathrm{eff}} < G_{N}$ and so the effects on the dark matter halo profiles differ from GR.